CornellPhysicsWiki/cornellphysicswiki.github.io/classes/mathclasses.md

 # Math Classes

+The below math sequence is required for Physics majors.
+Usually, many physics students have high school credit for MATH 1910, and these students begin their first semester with MATH 1920.
+It is extremely important to start this sequence in the first semester, because all of the intro physics courses have one or more of these courses as a prerequisite.

 - [MATH 1910](/classes/math/MATH1910.html) - Calculus for Engineers
 - [MATH 1920](/classes/math/MATH1920.html) - Multivariable Calculus for Engineers
 - [MATH 2930](/classes/math/MATH2930.html) - Differential Equations for Engineers